Tuesday 20th June 2017

 Total Earth Care commenced work at the site in January 2015 targeting woody weeds, viny weeds (predominately English Ivy) and herbaceous weeds, completing their contract in February 2016.

 A third specialist rope access contractor, Toolijooa Environmental Restoration, was contracted to work on other loose gravel slopes undertaking both primary weed control and secondary (follow-up) weed control.
 Toolijooa is not new to the Mt Gibraltar site having undertaken contracts on adjacent loose gravel slopes over the previous two years.
 Toolijooa commenced work in February 2015, supported by a grant from South East Local Land Services.
 See SELLS project area map (PDF 930Kb).
 Note that area 4-2 on the map was not included in this contract.

 In partnership with Mt Gibraltar Landcare Bushcare Group, Council was successful in gaining grants from WaterNSW and South East Local Land Services (SELLS) to continue the weed control works on the steep unstable slopes above the water reservoir (areas 4-2 & 4-3) during the 2015-16 financial year.

-WaterNSW has previously funded other work in the Heritage Quarries Complex.
+WaterNSW (as SCA) previously funded environmental weed control work at the northern end of the Heritage Quarries Complex, adjacent to the heritage stone stairs.
 Mt Gibraltar is the head of the catchment of both Mittagong Creek, which flows into Wingecarribee River and the Nepean River, both of which feed into Sydney's water supply.

 The contract for the specialist rope access bush regeneration works in areas 4-2 & 4-3 was awarded to Toolijooa Environmental Restoration, with works commencing in December 2015 and completed in May 2016.